 REGIONWIDE

-If you haven't received a call to schedule your second appointment, keep calling the state's COVID-19 scheduling line at 888-499-0840 or fill out the "contact us" form of the Florida Division of Emergency Management.
+If you have other questions, you can call 888-499-0840 or fill out the "contact us" form of the Florida Division of Emergency Management.